Mojib-Rsm/DigitalSkillHub/docs/setup_guide.md

     GOOGLE_API_KEY=YOUR_API_KEY_HERE
     ```

 > **Security Warning:** It is highly recommended to restrict your API key.
-In the Cloud Console, find your new API key, click the three dots menu, select "Edit API key", and under "API restrictions", select "Restrict key" and choose the "Custom Search API".
+In the Cloud Console, find your new API key, click the three dots menu, select "Edit API key", and under "API restrictions", select "Restrict key" and choose the "Custom Search API" and "Generative Language API".

 ### Step 2: Get your GOOGLE_CSE_ID (Programmable Search Engine ID)